3 - 3Shares

 Gimnasia’s first game of the season took place on Maradona’s 60th birthday, October 30, 2020.

-Just a little over two weeks later, Diego Maradona had a sudden heart attack at his home in the leafy Buenos Aires suburb of Tigre.
+Just a little over two weeks after his successful surgery, Diego Maradona died suddenly at his home in the leafy Buenos Aires suburb of Tigre.

 Six ambulances were rushed to the scene and healthcare workers tried diligently to resuscitate him, but it was futile.